ninafiona/recycle-right/README.md

 # recycle-right
-our project for the Womxn Hacks 2.0 Hackathon, submitted in the categories hardware, education & sustainability
+our project for the Womxn Hacks 2.0 Hackathon, submitted in the categories hardware, education & sustainability awarded best runner up in the advanced category

 # Inspiration
 Recycling is great for the planet, but is getting more and more confusing for people to decipher what is recyclable and what isn't.
 According to Santa Barbara County (see here), many new things have lost their ability to be recycled, such as plastic food containers (like yogurt), and paper food containers.